vanjohnson879/frontline-cloud-doc/content/reference/user/organization/index.md

 ## Plans

 {{< alert warning >}}
-This section is only available to the System Admin.
+This section is only available to System Admins.
 {{< /alert >}}

 Plans view history.